Deploying Trino#

 Running Trino#

-The installation provides a bin/launcher script, which requires Python in the PATH.
-The script can be used manually or as a daemon startup script.
+The installation provides a bin/launcher script that can be used manually or as a daemon startup script.
 It accepts the following commands:

 launcher commands#